 Turning these losers into the best soft sugar cookie recipe means adding a sweet and creamy sugar cookie frosting!

 But we can’t just roll with white frosting – we need color in our lives, right?!
 I recommend gel food coloring for just about any baking project for its fantastic vibrant colors.
-I’m in LOVE with the food coloring from Adams Extract – the all natural kind lent the perfect pastel shades to these pretty cookies!

 Wait…What Are Lofthouse Cookies?